CJ Fodrey: Austin FC

-Austin FC II loan
+Loan to Austin FC II

 At the beginning of the 2023 season it was announced that Fodrey was being loaned to Austin FC II for their inaugural season.
 Fodrey came on as a sub at the left winger position for Austin FC II, earning an assist and forcing an own goal, when they won the 2023 MLS Next Pro Cup, beating the Columbus Crew 2 by a score of 3–1.
 Prior to the 2024 season, Austin FC announced they would loan Fodrey to the second team for the 2024 season.

+Loan to Falkirk

+Fodrey signed with Scottish Premiership club Falkirk on loan for their 2026–27 season on August 26, 2026.